GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 ### Log in to VM instance

 You will find the public IP address of the created VM instance under **Compute Engine > VM instances**.
-Use the SSH web-client provided by the GCP Console, or the gcloud ssh command to connect to the VM.
+Use the SSH web-client provided by the Cloud Console, or the gcloud ssh command to connect to the VM.

 ### Configure the LoRa Server repository